NoamRothschild/asm-interpeter/README.md

-# 8086 Assembly Interpeter
+# 8086 Assembly Interpreter

-_an absurdly simple 8086 interpeter for my school’s assembly entrance exam evaluation system._
+_an absurdly simple 8086 interpreter for my school’s assembly entrance exam evaluation system._

 ## THIS PROJECT IS STILL IN CONSTRUCTION...